nefarius/Nefarius.Steam.PartnerWebApi/README.md

 A thin dotnet wrapper library for for the Steamworks Web API that will grow with the author's needs.

-Currently only covers the `ISteamUser` interface.
+Currently only covers parts of the `ISteamUser` interface.

 ## Example